-Why Canada Published The Corded Window Covering Regulation Surpassing USA Standard.
+Why Canada Published The Corded Window Covering Regulation Surpassing USA Safety Standard.

-Today, Canada announced that they will not harmonize their Corded Window Covering Regulation with the USA 2018 ANSI/WCMA Window Covering standard.
-Rather, Health Canada has published the strongest and safest regulation for corded window coverings in the world in order to help guide manufacturers in producing the safest products for the environments where our children live and visit.
+Today, Canada announced that it will not harmonize their Corded Window Covering Regulation with the USA 2018 ANSI/WCMA Window Covering standard.
+Rather, Health Canada has published the strongest and safest regulation for corded window coverings in the world to help guide manufacturers in producing the safest products for the environments where our children live and visit.

 The Heart of the Matter